Nunez passed ball, Sheffield wild pitch gift Reds 7-6 win

 TRAINER’S ROOM

-Reds: 1B Mike Moustakas (bruised heel) missed his second straight game but is improving, manager David Bell said.
+Reds: 1B Mike Moustakas (bruised heel) missed his second straight game but is improving, Bell said.

 Rockies: Placed LHP Ben Bowden on the 10-day injured list with a left shoulder strain and recalled LHP Lucas Gilbreath from Triple-A Albuquerque. … OF Charlie Blackmon (right groin strain) was out of the starting lineup for the second straight game.
 He pinch hit in the eighth and struck out.